Certifying quantumness beyond steering and nonlocality and its implications on quantum information processing: Certifying superunsteerability

 To certify the quantumness of preparations and measurements in the above scenario, Lunghi \etal \cite{LBL+15} considered the following nonlinear dimension witness introduced in Ref. \cite{BQB14}:

-The witness takes the value $0$ for any strategy involving a classical bit while it takes the value $0 \le W \le 1$ for any strategy involving a qubit.
-In case either the qubit preparations or the measurements are classical, i.e., when either the qubit preparations or the measurements are commuting, the above witness $W$ takes the value $0$.
+The witness takes the value $0$ for any strategy involving a classical bit while it takes the value $0 \le W \le 1$ for any generic qubit strategy.
+When the qubit preparations are classical (i.e., there exists a basis in which all states $\rho_{x_0 x_1}^{\lambda}$ are diagonal) or the measurements are classical (i.e., the measurements performed by Bob are commuting), the above witness $W$ takes the value $0$.
 Thus, $ 0 < W \le 1$ serves as certification of quantumness of the correlations $\{p(b|x_0x_1,y)\}$ in a SDI way since no assumption is required on the devices except that Alice and Bob prepare and measure on systems of the given dimension.
-Moreover, Lunghi \etal demonstrated that a nonzero $W$ quantifies the incompatibility of Bob's measurements.
 The witness takes the maximal value of $W=1$ for the following preparations:

 and measurements:

 which correspond to the BB84 protocol \cite{BB84}.